joelouthan/theologic.us/content/posts/study-romans/0037-here-is-love-by-whom-we-are-saved-romans-829c.md

 >Romans 7:24–25 Wretched man that I am!
 Who will deliver me from this body of death?
 Thanks be to God through Jesus Christ our Lord!
 So then, I myself serve the law of God with my mind, but with my flesh, I serve the law of sin.

 Seem familiar?
 Don’t we hear the same desperation in anyone, who by the grace of God, see their own sins as an affront and treason against holy and loving God?
-It is the great cry of the tax collector, “&#8230; standing far off, would not even lift up his eyes to heaven, but beat his breast, saying, ‘God, be merciful to me, a sinner!’” [^1]
+It is the great cry of the tax collector, “standing far off, would not even lift up his eyes to heaven, but beat his breast, saying, ‘God, be merciful to me, a sinner!’” [^1]

 [^1]: Luke 18:13